-The Office of Student Conduct and Community Standards facilitates programs in conjunction with Residence Life and the Title IX Coordinator/Team to educate and increase awareness of The Student Code of Conduct, Title IX, Campus SAVE Act, Violence against Women Act, and preventive strategies to help safeguard themselves in the campus community.
-Specifically, CSU partners with third party vendor, Get Inclusive, to provide the Voices for Change Title IX training module to all students, which defines Title IX and reviews key aspects such as consent and sexual violence and bystander intervention.
-This web-based training offered to students annually, along with participation in New Student Orientation and Denim Day programs, are designed to heighten students' awareness of Title IX in compliance with federal mandates.
-Additional dialogue and roundtable discussions on consent, bystander intervention, and sexual violence are also facilitated by community partners such as Turn Around and Mercy Hospital for small groups such as Resident Assistants, Athletic teams, Student Government Association, and PanHellenic Counsel as part of the University's Title IX programming.
+To that end, the Title IX Office facilitates educational programs in collaboration with Residence Life, Academic Affairs, Center for Counseling and Student Development, the Student Conduct and Community Standards offices, respectively, to educate and increase awareness of the Student Code of Conduct, Title IX, Campus SAVE Act, Violence against Women Act, and preventive strategies to help safeguard from sexual harassment, gender-based discrimination, and sexual violence in the campus community.
+More specifically, CSU partners with third party vendor, Get Inclusive, to provide the Voices for Change Title IX training module to all new and incoming students, which defines Title IX definitions and reviews key aspects such as consent, impact of alcohol/other drugs in sexual activity, risk reduction strategies, and bystander intervention.
+This web-based training offered to students, along with participation in New Student Orientation during the summer, are designed to heighten students' awareness of Title IX in compliance with state and federal mandates.
+Further, employees are required to participate in Title IX/Sexual Harassment training called Meridians Title IX Training by Get Inclusive, every two years, and within 60 days for new hires.
+The course covers the following: definitions of sexual misconduct and consent; identifying problematic behaviors in the workplace and classroom; learning techniques to address problematic situations, behaviors, and opinions; applying active listening skills; understanding reporting obligations as responsible employees; active bystander intervention and other risk reduction strategies, and identifying available on and off campus resources, among other topics.

+Additional dialogue, programs, roundtable discussions, and events on consent, bystander intervention, and sexual violence are also featured throughout the academic year, especially during Domestic Violence Month in October and Sexual Assault Awareness and Prevention Month in April.
+The Title IX Office partners with community partners such as Turn-Around, Inc., Mercy Hospital Center, and Planned Parenthood to offer education programs that target Resident Assistants, Athletic teams, Student Government Association, and PanHellenic Counsel as part of the University's Title IX programming.